-Dr Omurtag comprises a teaching and research role in the Engineering Department.
+Dr Omurtag's roles include teaching and research in the Engineering Department.

-Ahmet joined NTU from the University of Houston where he was Associate Professor of Biomedical Engineering.
-He obtained a Ph.D. in Mechanical Engineering from Columbia University and post-doctoral training in computational neuroscience at the Mount Sinai School of Medicine.
+Ahmet holds a Ph.D. in Mechanical Engineering from Columbia University and had post-doctoral training in computational neuroscience at the Mount Sinai School of Medicine.
 Ahmet’s research has received funding from National Institutes of Health and the National Science Foundation in the United States.
 He was director of research and engineering at Bio-Signal Group, a private company, where he worked on all aspects of biomedical device development.
+He joined NTU from the University of Houston's Department of Biomedical Engineering.

 His research in recent years has been at the forefront of practical, noninvasive multimodal functional neuroimaging.
 One of his aims is to create markers for predicting human performance.
 Such markers can provide objective measures of operators' skill levels, characteristics of the tasks they are engaged in, or the tools which they use.